UCLNatSci/2024/NSCI0033/_sources/classicalmechanics/newtonslaws.md

               - \omega t^2 \,(\dot{z'}_0\,\cos\lambda
                 - \dot{y'}_0\,\sin\lambda).
 ```
-If we substitute the preceding expression for $x'$ into the final two equations of {eq}`eq:velwcoriol`, and then integrate those, we obtain these equations for the evolution of $y'$ and $z'$:
+If we substitute the preceding expression for $x'$ into the final two equations of Equation {eq}`eq:velwcoriol`, and then integrate those, we obtain these equations for the evolution of $y'$ and $z'$:
 ```{math}
     {y'}(t) &= \dot{y'}_0 t - \omega \dot{x'}_0 t^2 \, \sin\lambda,  \\
     {z'}(t) &= \dfrac{-1}{2} g t^2 + \dot{z'}_0 t + \omega\,\dot{x'}_0 t^2 \cos\lambda.